DivineUX23/WhatsApp_health_bot/README.md

 # 24/7 Medical Support AI

-This project is a software application designed to assist users in diagnosing their illnesses.
-It acts like a medical support companion available 24/7 at the reach of your phone, powered by Cohere and Google Gemini AI.

 This project is a conversational AI assistant to help users diagnose their medical issues.
 It allows users to describe their symptoms and receive diagnostic suggestions and treatment recommendations.
+It acts like a medical support companion available 24/7 at the reach of your phone, powered by Cohere and Google Gemini AI.

 ## Overview